 - Represented the Texas Governmental Risk Pool in successfully challenging the constitutionality of various provisions of the Texas Workers’ Compensation Act.

 - Named a “Local Litigation Star” by Benchmark Litigation

-- Selected by peers for inclusion in The Best Lawyers in America (construction litigation)
+- Selected by peers for inclusion in The Best Lawyers in America (banking and finance litigation; construction litigation; securities litigation)

 - Listed in Oklahoma Super Lawyers

 - Named to Oklahoma Super Lawyers’ list of “Top 50 Lawyers”

 - Oklahoma Bar Association